underscoreio/underscoreio/src/_posts/2017-05-29-why-we-open-sourced-our-books.md

 They can all be [downloaded for free][books], or you can checkout the source from their [Github][github] repositories.
-In this post I explain why we made this decision and what is means for our books in the future
+In this post I explain why we made this decision and what it means for our books in the future

 <!-- break -->